-Future Construal Level Research Using Construal Shifts and Flexibility

-Our theorizing contributes to the construal level literature by focusing on the dynamic nature of construals.
-To date, researchers have primarily explored between-person differences (Wiesenfeld et al., 2017), yet our self-regulation framework suggests that within-person changes in construal are also important.
-Indeed, Venus and colleagues (2018) observed meaningful daily fluctuations in managers' construal, which predicted their leadership behavior.
-This nascent research can be extended by exploring how and when within-person changes in executive construals occur, and how they manifest in construal flexibility.
-Extant research largely leverages survey items to measure construal levels (e.g., Vallacher & Wagner, 1987), including items specifically adapted for work contexts (e.g., Venus et al., 2018).
-These items can be utilized by researchers who are able to directly survey executives.
+Future Construal-Level Research Using Construal Shifts and Flexibility daily fluctuations in managers' construal, which predicted their leadership behavior.
+This nascent research can be extended by exploring how and when within-person changes in executive construals occur and how they manifest in construal flexibility.
+Extant research largely leverages survey items to measure construal levels (e.g., Vallacher & Wegner, 1987), including items specifically adapted for work contexts (e.g., Venus et al., in press).
+These items can be used by researchers who are able to directly survey executives.
 Our theory, however, requires a longitudinal study design, and executives are notoriously difficult to directly access, especially in repeated intervals over time (Chatterjee & Hambrick, 2007).
 Researchers may instead be able to develop indirect or implicit measures (see Uhlmann et al., 2012) by, for example, adapting construal items and employing a content analysis of executives' letters to shareholders or quarterly earnings calls to capture construal (cf. Gamache et al., 2015; Nadkarni & Chen, 2014).
-Because these types of communications occur at regular intervals, within-executive fluctuations of construal level can be studied longitudinally, thus enabling construal shifts and variability in such shifts-a reasonable proxy for construal flexibility-to be measured.
+Because these types of communications occur at regular intervals, within-executive fluctuations of construal level can be studied longitudinally, thus enabling researchers to measure construal shifts and variability in such shifts-a reasonable proxy for construal flexibility.